-4.1 Temporal analysis of parameters
+5.1 Temporal analysis of parameters

-4.1.1.
+5.1.1.
 Temperature, salinity and pH

 Long term graphs of temperature, salinity and pH since 2014 have been presented in Appendix 2 for the 11 sites monitored for water quality and estuary health.
-In the past 12 months sites have continued to show a seasonal pattern in temperature as evident in previous years.
-The temperature variation between summer and winter can be as much as approximately 10-15oC, and this can be expected to cause seasonal change in other water quality processes which are temperature dependent.
+In the past 12 months sites have continued to show a seasonal pattern in temperature as evident in previous years (Appendix 2).
+The temperature variation between summer and winter can be as much as approximately 10-15°C, and this can be expected to cause seasonal change in other water quality processes which are temperature dependent.

 A pH range of 7 to 8.5 is considered to be satisfactory for estuarine ecosystems (ANZECC 2000).
-Values did not go below 7 for the May 2022- April 2023 period, with four exceedances above 8.5 at Site 6 only suggesting there are no concerns relating to pH at Lake Illawarra.
+Values did not go below or above this guideline values indicating, there are no concerns relating to pH at Lake Illawarra (Appendix 2)

-Salinity since 2014 has been graphed against the daily rainfall records (Appendix 2).
+Salinity since 2014 has been graphed against the daily rainfall records, as the salinity of the lake is influenced by freshwater flows, dilution and flushing rates of the estuary (Appendix 2).
 The results show that a salinity of around 30-35ppt continues to be maintained, except close to rainfall events where it decreases temporarily (Appendix 2).

-4.1.2 Nitrogen
+5.1.2 Nitrite, Nitrate and Ammonia

-When assessing the condition of an estuarine water body, chlorophyll a and turbidity are considered better indicators of estuary ecosystem health than the nitrogen and phosphorus concentrations.
-High nutrient concentrations do not always correlate with poor estuary health (Scanes et al. 2007), and there can often be a weak correlation between nitrogen loads and chlorophyll a concentrations (Roper et al. 2011).
+When assessing the condition of an estuarine water body, chlorophyll α and turbidity are considered better indicators of estuary ecosystem health than the nitrogen and phosphorus concentrations.
+High nutrient concentrations do not always correlate with poor estuary health (Scanes et al. 2007), and there can often be a weak correlation between nitrogen loads and chlorophyll α concentrations (Roper et al. 2011).
 High nutrient inputs can, however, ultimately lead to poor water quality, and monitoring their concentrations in different parts of the lake can help identify inputs where nutrients may be significant and thus require management.